 Expand homelessness prevention, diversion and rapid re-housing (RRH) efforts through strengthening coordination with LAHSA and Los Angeles County, developing policies to support innovative approaches and practices, increasing capacity to serve homeless persons/households, and enhancing access to RRH services.
-LAHSA will strengthen collaboration efforts with supporting agencies and RRH programs; Identify and maintain inventory of all known and available RRH programs; Perform sound fiscal administration to ensure access to rental assistance and other financial assistance when needed: Determine and update appropriate supportive services (e.g. case management and financial assistance) for all RRH programs and their participants; Coordinate landlord/ property management recruitment and engagement activities; Through the LeaseUp program, provide information to homeless service providers to connect homeless voucher holders with newly constructed Extremely Low Income units in TOC projects; Match participants to RRH resources through the LA County Coordinated Entry System (CES); Strengthen coordination efforts with HACLA and other City/County departments in order to facilitate program transfers to PSH and other forms of subsidized permanent housing with intensive supportive services.
+LAHSA will strengthen collaboration efforts with supporting agencies and RRH programs; Identify and maintain inventory of all known and available RRH programs; Perform sound fiscal administration to ensure access to rental assistance and other financial assistance when needed; Determine and update appropriate supportive services (e.g. case management and financial assistance) for all RRH programs and their participants; Coordinate landlord/property management recruitment and engagement activities; Match participants to RRH resources through the LA County Coordinated Entry System (CES); Strengthen coordination efforts with HACLA and other City/County departments in order to facilitate program transfers to PSH and other forms of subsidized permanent housing with intensive supportive services.